-Cedar Grove is a somewhat small town located in the state of New Jersey.
-With a population of 12,625 people and two constituent neighborhoods, Cedar Grove is the 159th largest community in New Jersey.
+Cedar Grove is a somewhat small township located in the state of New Jersey.
+With a population of 12,980 people and two constituent neighborhoods, Cedar Grove is the 147th largest community in New Jersey.

 Housing costs in Cedar Grove are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Cedar Grove is a decidedly white-collar town, with fully 90.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cedar Grove is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cedar Grove who work in management occupations (15.37%), office and administrative support (13.00%), and teaching (11.97%).
+Cedar Grove is a decidedly white-collar township, with fully 94.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cedar Grove is a township of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Cedar Grove who work in management occupations (15.55%), sales jobs (13.52%), and teaching (12.62%).

 Also of interest is that Cedar Grove has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Cedar Grove is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.